nasa/bingocpp/README.md

 The other follwoing dependencies will automatically be downloaded and installed as part of the cmake build:
 - google test (gtest), as part of the testing suite
-- pybind, for the python byndings
+- pybind, for the python bindings
 - eigen, for much of the linear algebra and vectorized math